 - Brown sprinkles, I used chocolate flakes but brown jimmies work great too

 - Pretzel sticks, broken into small pieces

 - Allow the cream cheese to come to room temperature.

 - Put half of the oreos in the food processor and pulse until you have oreo crumbs.
 Add the other half of the oreos to the food processor and pulse again, until all the oreos are fine crumbs.

 - Once the cream cheese is soft, mix the oreos and cream cheese together, making sure the mixture is very well blended.

 - Use the tablespoon to measure the oreo mixture and form it into acorn shapes.
 I used a little bit more than 1 tbsp for each acorn.
 To make an acorn shape, form the mixture into an elongated ball, then pinch one end to make it slightly tapered.

-- Place the acorns on a baking sheet lined with wax paper and place them in the freezer for 1 hour.
+- Place the acorns on a baking sheet lined with wax paper and place them in the fridge for 1 hour.

 - Continue this process until all of the acorns are dipped.
 Allow them to harden at room temperature.

 - To add the chocolate sprinkles, dip the top portion of the acorn into the chocolate then dip that portion into a bowl with chocolate sprinkles.

 - To add the pretzel, dip one end of the pretzel into the chocolate and press it into place.